Coxswain Grade 3

 TIME: Takes about a week of written, plus study time (at home in your own time), plus 1 day Exams and Practical Assessment.

 Must be 16, must have a Recreational Skippers Ticket (this is not an AMSA requirement, it is ours).
-If you don’t have it we need to give you extra training and you can do it at the same time as you to the Exemption 398 units.
-Eyesight test doesn’t need to be done before the course, however you need to get it before you start operating. (click for more info on Exemption 38 Limitations and Conditions)
+If you don’t have it we need to give you extra training and you can do it at the same time as you do the Coxswain Grade 3 units.

 You will need (1) access to the Internet, (2) a Commercial vessel (or use ours), and (3) get a copy (digital or hard copy) of Australian Boating Manual.